o3de/o3de.org/content/docs/atom-guide/core-systems/materials/material-type-file-spec.md

 ### **shaders**
 An array of references to shader files (*.shader*).
 Each reference contains the attribute `file`.

 * **file**: The path to the shader file.
-The path may be relative to the asset root or to the material type file.
+The path must be relative to the asset root or to the material type file.
 * **tag**: A unique name for this shader item that can be used to reference the shader from other places in the material type definition.
 It must be a C-Style identifier.

 In this example, we reference the ShadowMap and DepthPass shaders.